payloadcms/payload/packages/plugin-form-builder/README.md

 ### Options

 - `fields`

   An object of field types to allow your admin editors to build forms with.
-Pass either a boolean value or a partial [Payload Block](https://payloadcms.com/docs/fields/blocks#block-configs) to override default settings.
+To override default settings pass either a boolean value or a partial [Payload Block](https://payloadcms.com/docs/fields/blocks#block-configs) keyed to the block slug.
 See [Fields](#fields) for more details.

   ```js
   fields: {